Last Updated: 6/24/2022

-The current pandemic has caused many trips to be cancelled and interrupted.
+The COVID-19 pandemic has caused many trips to be cancelled and interrupted.
 Even future trips are affected, causing uneasy travel planning.
-Below you’ll find frequently asked questions from our customers.
+Below you’ll find frequently asked inquiries from our customers.

 Please note: Benefits and coverage may vary by provider and policy.
-Reach out to the friendly humans at Yonder with specific policy questions.
+Reach out to the friendly humans at Yonder with specific policy queries.

 Can I cancel my trip for fear of contracting COVID-19?

-Under a policy with standard trip cancellation coverage, fear of travel is not covered.
-If you purchase a specific benefit called Cancel for Any Reason, you may cancel your trip for any reason at all and receive a portion (usually 75%) of your trip costs back.
+Under a policy with standard trip cancellation coverage, fear of travel due to COVID is not covered.
+If you purchase a specific benefit called Cancel for Any Reason, you may cancel your trip for reasons not normally covered and receive a portion (usually 75%) of your non-refundable trip costs back.

 My doctor advises against me traveling due to higher risks of contracting COVID-19, will my trip be covered if I cancel?

-Unfortunately, if your doctor is concerned about your age and underlying medical condition(s) causing increased risk while traveling, it is unlikely to be a covered reason under trip cancellation unless you have Cancel for Any Reason coverage.
+Unfortunately, if your doctor is concerned about your age and underlying medical condition(s) causing increased risk while traveling, it is unlikely to be a covered reason under travel insurance unless you have more flexible cancellation coverage.

 As pandemics are general exclusions, there would not be coverage unless you purchased Cancel for Any Reason travel insurance within the time-sensitive period of 1-21 days within your first trip deposit.